-Love it or hate it, social media is impossible to ignore if you want web traffic.
-It will be the number one source of traffic for your new blog.
+Love it or hate it, social media is impossible to ignore if you want a successful blog.
+It will be the number one source of traffic as a beginner blogger.
 Your efforts on Google will take longer to kick in.
 So which is the best social media platform to grow your blog?

 Starting out it’s far better to focus on one or two social media platforms.
 If you spread yourself thinly across several platforms you’ll end up failing to find traction.

 This may sound like a contradiction but I do recommend you sign up for all the platforms you can think of using your new blog name (or something similar, for example, my Twitter handle is @HatchSimply).

 Because you may want to use these platforms in the future so it’s best to

 Which Social Media Platform?

 Which platform you use will depend on where your customers hang out.
 Thinking about the type of customer you want to attract will help.